Forest Canopy Disturbance Monitoring (FCDM)#

 Selected time periods are periods that will be used as Reference and Analysis periods.

-to select the start date and end date of these time periods.
+Use the datepicker to select the start and end dates of these time periods.

 Note